Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'List every named entity in the Decoder Index' with specific verb and resource, and distinguishes from sibling 'describe_entity' by positioning it as a discovery surface for the entity graph.
+The description clearly states 'List every named entity in the Decoder Index' and specifies the taxonomy and fields.
+It distinguishes from sibling tools like describe_entity by positioning as a discovery surface.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.